burrrata/crypto_wars/src/a_new_club.md

 <br>

-## TODOS: in order of importance
-- Clean up the spaghetti code and add comments that correlate with the storyline and above explanation to bridge the concepts from enligh to code.
+## TODOS
 - Explain [primitive root modulo](https://en.wikipedia.org/wiki/Primitive_root_modulo_n) stuff linking 5 to 23
 - Incorporate the Secrecy Chart explanation from the [wikipedia article](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) (and the actual chart) into the storyline to further clarify why this theoretically works as well as to create a more analytical reference point when we want to break and then strengthen/extend it with stronger primes.
-- Explain how it is NOT ideal for multiple private keys to correlate to the same public key (collision!), and for larger primes this is statisticaly ~impossible.
+- Once the story line is solidified and all the concepts are in place, THEN clean up the spaghetti code and add comments that bridge the storyline (english) to the working example (code).

+## UX TODOS
 - Is it confusing that Jim's public number is the same as his private number, even though the modulo stuff is explained and demonstrated?
 - Make sure that there are no trailing references to the Club Public Number when it should be the Club Base Number which is 5.
 - To minimize vocabulary juggling and manitain relevance in the context of public private key crypto, search and replace: